Rita Omokha: Awards

 Omokha's articles have been recognized by the Society of Professional Journalists, the Livingston Award, the Pulitzer board, the Dart Center for Journalism and Trauma, and the Education Writers Association.

+Philanthropy and social impact

+In 2025, Omokha founded Her Climb, a 501(c)(3) nonprofit organization in New York City providing mentorship, leadership programs, and college and career preparation for high school girls from underserved communities.
+The organization operates year-round programming and takes place at Columbia University.

 Books

 Omokha's debut nonfiction book, Resist: How a Century of Young Black Activists Shaped America, was published by Macmillan in the US on November 19, 2024.
 It was named a 2024 fall notable book by Publishers Weekly's adult preview: history.

 According to an excerpt in Teen Vogue, Omokha said of the bookI trace a century of Black youth activism, from early organizers like Ella Baker in the 1920s to Barbara Johns and Charlie Cobb in the 1950s and 1960s, respectively, to the first glimpses of allyship in The Bates Seven and The Wilmington Ten, all the way to today's generation and the continued fight against police violence and racial injustice.
 Resist examines this longstanding tradition of student mobilization, a force with far-reaching consequences for this nation.
 It argues that youth activism is the lifeblood of American democracy, the very essence of the free and enduring nation we inherit today.

 When discussing the takeaways from Resist during an MSNBC Morning Joe interview, Omokha said that the people she covers in Resist show that "your voice is your weapon."

 Resist was included on several book lists including Elle, Glamour UK, Audible, BookRiot, The Next Big Idea Club, Publishers Weekly, and The Root.

 In a review of the "Best Books of November 2024", Glamour UK described Resist as a "paradigm-shifting book," stating that it "not only celebrates the courage and determination of these young leaders but also emphasises the importance of their voices in shaping the future."